 March Craft & Chat: Sgraffito Pottery

-This week, at our monthly gathering at the South Beach Community Center, Liz Fox and Beth Kattleman will guide us through the art of sgraffito, an Italian word meaning “to scratch,” a centuries-old pottery decorating technique that produces stunning results through a surprisingly meditative process.
+Last week, at our monthly gathering at the South Beach Community Center, Liz Fox and Beth Kattleman guided us through the art of sgraffito, an Italian word meaning “to scratch,” a centuries-old pottery decorating technique that produces stunning results through a surprisingly meditative process.

 Author